-Model comparison.
-We ran 14 state-of-the-art bottomup saliency models to compare saccade/fixation prediction accuracy over three games (cf. Figs. 5.d and 5.e).
-These models were the only ones that are readily applicable to our data compared to top-down models which thus far have been specific each to a particular task.
+We ran 14 state-of-the-art bottom-up saliency models to compare saccade/fixation prediction accuracy over three games

+[see Fig. 5(d) and (e)].
+These models were the only ones that are readily applicable to our data compared to topdown models which thus far have been specific each to a particular task.
 Our models scored the best results compared with all bottom-up models.
 These results highlight the poor prediction power of bottom-up saliency models when humans are actively engaged in a task (notice the big difference between bottom-up, MEP, Gaussian, and our models).
-Fig. 7 shows the prediction accuracy of Itti's bottom-up model [20] and a central Gaussian blob over all of our video games.
+Fig. 7 shows the prediction accuracy of Itti's bottom-up model [18] and a central Gaussian blob over all of our video games.
 As it shows a simple central Gaussian blob outperforms this model over all games using AUC score.
 Please note that these models do not use the motion channel which explains why some of them perform lower than chance.
-In [69], authors provide a comparative study of the state of the art bottom-up saliency models.
+Ullman [67] provided